 Thank you to all the backers who have preordered the book.
 The book is in the home stretch and will be printed soon.
 Although I won't be able to deliver it before Christmas, I will be sending a preview and downloadable gift printable to everyone who has ordered the book.
 A firm release date will be provided once the print production schedule is confirmed.
 Thank you so much for your patience and support.
 I'm taking the time to make sure it is a great book.
 Order your copy here.

 With a timeline aligning with the birth of creative industries such as industrial design, “commercial art” (graphic design) and advertising, a study of the machine offers a snapshot into trends in industrial design and developments in manufacturing.
 A documentation of the ephemera of typewriting—ribbon tins, manuals, advertisements, promotions—is an informative and beautiful history of modern design.

 The influence of the typewriter has been significant.
 Most notably, typewriters brought women into the workforce, contributing to emancipation.
 Great works of literature have been composed with them.
 The once ubiquitous office tool has had integral roles in film, art and popular culture, elevating it to iconic status.
 And of course, the vestigial qwerty arrangement remains the keyboard of choice for our computers.
 Though its heydey has passed, the legacy of the machine lives on.
 Now experiencing a resurgence of appreciation—curiously from the digital generation—the typewriter is coveted as a symbol of simpler times.

 UPPERCASE books are known for their attention to detail, beautiful design and high production standards.
-The Typewriter: a Graphic History of the Beloved Machine will be a large format (9" x 11"), full colour hardcover book with at least 224 pages.
+The Typewriter: a Graphic History of the Beloved Machine will be a large format (9" x 11"), full colour hardcover book with over 300 pages.
 The large page size will allow for many actual-size reproductions of artifacts and graphics, presenting this rich visual history is the best way possible.